mprzewie/marcin-learning/README.md

-# pytorch-segmentation
+# marcin learning

-This repository contains my experiments with semantic segmentation implemented in PyTorch.
+This repository contains my experiments with machine learning.